 Comments on The Diversity Project: ” As a participant in the second year of The Diversity Project, I believed that I knew what to expect based on previous alumni experience.
 I thought the experience would be a normal field and lab summer internship; however this past summer was more valuable, productive, and fun than I have found a 10 week stretch of time to be ever in my life.
 Traveling to Indonesia and diving for two weeks was an incredible learning experience.
 Back at the lab in Woods Hole, I found it easy to imagine myself as a graduate student in the Barber Lab, especially given the close attention that was paid to us.
 I learned techniques that most undergrads would not have the opportunity to learn, and was able to fine tune these skills through daily practice.
 The Diversity Project has opened the door to many more opportunities and a lab placement at my home university, and will remain a memorable and valuable experience.”

 Where is she now: Krystle graduated from U.C.
 Berkeley after continuing research in the Museum of Comparative Zoology with Craig Moritz doing comparative phylogeography of the Australian wet tropics.
 After applying her molecular skills to microbial diversity at the Livermore Labs, in 2011 she began graduate school at the Scripps Institute of Oceanography.
 Krylstle is also a recipient of a National Science Foundation Graduate Research Fellowship.
+Upon completing her degree at SIO, she joined the technical research staff at Illumina, a leader in next-generation DNA sequencing technologies.

 University: Yale University (B.S.), U.C.
 Santa Cruz (Ph.D.)